 The Iso-Chill fabric in this polo shirt is designed to disperse your body heat so that cool air can replace it, leaving you feeling much more comfortable out on the course.

 The fabric itself actually feels a little cool to the touch whilst the yarn fibres inside are doing their thing.
-There's also an anti-odor technology which Under Armour says prevents the growth of odor-causing microbes, which could come in handy...
+There's also an anti-odour technology which Under Armour says prevents the growth of odour-causing microbes, which could come in handy...